Everything You Need to Know About Spaying Or Neutering Your Dog

 If you’ve arrived at this page, you are probably the proud new parent of a puppy – congrats!
 You are also probably overwhelmed by all the decisions you need to make: dry or wet food, collar or harness, daycare or dog walker?
 You might even be confused about when (and if) you should spay or neuter your dog.
 It’s a big decision for a new pet parent to make.
 Veterinarians recommend it, but is it always the right choice?

-Hopefully, we can make this one easy for you: yes, you should spay or neuter your dog.
+Hopefully, we can make this one easy for you: yes, you should spay or neuter your dog if you do not intend to breed them.
 Even though dog adoption is on the up and up, overpopulation remains a huge problem and many unplanned pups meet poor fates.
 Spaying or neutering dogs can really turn this problem around, but beyond doing it for the greater good, there are pretty compelling health benefits.
 Keep reading, I’ll explain everything.

 opens in a new tabWhy spay or neuter your dog?

 There are plenty of proven major health and behaviour benefits to spaying and neutering your pup.
-Neutering a male dog can prevent prostate and testicular cancers, and spaying a female dog can prevent pyometra (a serious uterus infection) and breast cancer – yes, dogs get breast cancer too.
-Unspayed female dogs also go ‘into heat’ – ie, they get their period – twice a year, when they’ll have to wear a diaper for three weeks.
+Neutering a male dog can prevent some prostate disorders and eliminate risk of testicular cancersopens in a new tab, and spaying a female dog can prevent pyometra (a serious hormone-induced uterus infection) and breast canceropens in a new tab – yes, dogs get breast cancer too.
+Unspayed female dogs also go ‘into heat’ – ovulate and become receptive to male dogs – approximately twice a year, when they can spot blood for up to three weeks.
 And unneutered male dogs are more likely to ‘mark’ or lift their legs everywhere to woo said females.
 Charming.

 Without a doubt, the benefits of spaying or neutering your pup will help them lead a long, happy life.
 Here’s a breakdown of the benefits: